 The City often uses pay-go funding as a source for grant matches, small capital improvements, emergency maintenance needs, or to offset one-time capital costs that are requested by Departments which do not meet the overall cost or useful life for a debt issuance.
 This can include technology upgrades, office furniture, or vehicle replacements.

-Outlined on the following page is a list of recent projects either partially or wholly funded through the FY19-20 pay-go appropriations.
 The City is proud of the financial flexibility this funding source gives the City, and it has allowed the City to take advantage of many outside funding sources.